DataDog/integrations-core/fluentd/README.md

 #### Prepare Fluentd

-In your fluentd configuration file, add a `monitor_agent` source:
+In your Fluentd configuration file, add a `monitor_agent` source:

 ```text
 <source>